SilentVoid13/SyncDisBoi/README.md

 Notes:
 - By default, SyncDisBoi uses Tidal's "Android Auto" application credentials to request OAuth access.
 - However, you can also create your own Tidal application and then use it in SyncDisBoi by providing its client id and client secret.

+### Debug mode

+You can enable the debug mode with `--debug` to generate a certain number of JSON files in a `debug/` folder:
+- `conversion_rate.json`: ratio of successfully sychronized songs
+- `missing_songs.json`: list of all non-synchronized songs
+- `new_songs.json`: list of all synchronized songs
+- `songs_with_no_albums.json`: list of songs skipped because they were missing album metadata

 ## Contributing